Home

 Texas BBQ Blog

 Barbeque trailers are moving to backyards, tailgate parties, and other large private parties.
-Their relative affordability compared to the big, bulky, and expensive bbq trailers of years' past has brought them more into the everyday mainstream barbeque world.
-Today's cooking trailer for the individual is smaller and easily moved from place to place, and even within the backyard itself.
+Their relative affordability compared to the big, bulky, and expensive smoker trailers of years' past has brought them more into the everyday mainstream barbeque world.
+Today's barbecue trailer for the individual is smaller and easily moved from place to place, even within the backyard itself.

 Gone are the days when the smoker grill trailer was just a large grill or smoker mounted on a small flatbed trailer.
 No, these trailers are designed with a specific grill and/or smoker already in mind and built into the trailer.
-In other words, smoker trailers are designed as a whole unit, not put just put together from pieces of smoker and trailer designs.
+In other words, smoker trailers are designed as a whole, not put together from pieces of smoker and trailer designs.

 Big John E-Z Way Towable Roaster / Smoker

 Of course, the larger bbq trailers are still available, and because of the competition, at reasonable prices themselves.
-They too are of great quality and can be customized to fit any barbeque need, including for a professional catering business.
+They too are of great quality and can be customized to fit any barbeque need, including professional catering.
 Some trailers could even be classified as mobile bbq smoker kitchens.

-If you regularly cook barbeque for large groups of people, or just like the all-around portability and user-friendliness of today's barbeque smoker trailers, look into what's out there and see if it makes sense to purchase this type of bbq grill.
+If you regularly cook barbeque for large groups of people, or just like the all-around portability and user-friendliness of today's barbeque smoker trailers, look into what's out there and see if it makes sense to purchase one.
 You may find you get more use out of a barbeque trailer than you might have previously thought.

 Click Here to see the Barbecue Cookers page and leave Smoker Trailers.